Coffee: good or bad? Is Drinking Coffee Good for You or No?

 Like many of you, coffee is part of an every day lovely morning moment for me.
 Once in a while it doesn't happen, and it's no big deal.
 Once in a while it's more than a cup-a-day, but not often.
 (If you wonder whether or not it's good to drink coffee daily and if drinking coffee is good for you, there's more on that below and I want to hear what you think, too.)

-By the way, if you don't really like coffee, here are some coffee replacements that are good for you.
+By the way, if you don't really like coffee or you want something different now and then, here are some coffee replacements that are good for you.

 I've always only liked it black, and while I'm thankful that I don't like it with sugar, I've always wished I did like it with cream, because a little real cream from pastured cows would redeem my morning cup of happy by adding in some nutrients!